Mitek-Systems/MiSnap-Android/README.md

 Please see the [devices tested](documentation/devices_tested.md) page for more details.

 ## Known Issues
+* When video recording is enabled the camera preview of some low-end devices could look slightly stretched, but the recorded contents and the resulting image aspect ratio will look correct.
 * As the `face-analysis`, `face` and `biometric` modules use `Google’s MLKit` for face detection, please follow [this link](https://developers.google.com/ml-kit/known-issues) for known issues.
 * The `document-classifier` and `classifier` modules use `Google’s MLKit` for document classification, please follow [this link](https://developers.google.com/ml-kit/known-issues) for known issues.
 * The `minSdkVersion` used in the MiSnap SDK is not compatible with higher `jmrtd` versions.